yihua/hudi/website/docs/configurations.md

 ---

 > ### hoodie.write.executor.type
-> Set executor which orchestrates concurrent producers and consumers communicating through a message queue.BOUNDED_IN_MEMORY(default): Use LinkedBlockingQueue as a bounded in-memory queue, this queue will use extra lock to balance producers and consumerDISRUPTOR: Use disruptor which a lock free message queue as inner message, this queue may gain better writing performance if lock was the bottleneck.
-SIMPLE: Executor with no inner message queue and no inner lock.
+> Set executor which orchestrates concurrent producers and consumers communicating through a message queue.BOUNDED_IN_MEMORY: Use LinkedBlockingQueue as a bounded in-memory queue, this queue will use extra lock to balance producers and consumerDISRUPTOR: Use disruptor which a lock free message queue as inner message, this queue may gain better writing performance if lock was the bottleneck.
+SIMPLE(default): Executor with no inner message queue and no inner lock.
 Consuming and writing records from iterator directly.
 Compared with BIM and DISRUPTOR, this queue has no need for additional memory and cpu resources due to lock or multithreading, but also lost some benefits such as speed limit.
-Although DISRUPTOR_EXECUTOR and SIMPLE are still in experimental.<br></br>
+Although DISRUPTOR is still experimental.<br></br>
 > `Default Value: SIMPLE (Optional)`<br></br>
 > `Config Param: WRITE_EXECUTOR_TYPE`<br></br>
 > `Since Version: 0.13.0`<br></br>